najahiiii/xray-agent/README.md

 See [packaging/config.example.yaml](packaging/config.example.yaml).

-### Apply modes

-`xray.apply_mode` controls how client changes are pushed:

-- `config_patch` (default) — patches the JSON config under a flock-protected lock, validates via `xray -test`, then reloads with exponential backoff.
+### Client apply path

-- `handler_service` — talks to Xray’s gRPC HandlerService, adding/removing users without touching the config file or reloading.
-Ensure the API server is enabled and reachable at `xray.api_server`.
+The agent always reconciles clients via Xray’s gRPC HandlerService, adding/removing users on the fly without touching the JSON config file or reloading the daemon.
+Ensure HandlerService is enabled and reachable at `xray.api_server`.

 ## Systemd